 Purchaser’s PRPO.
 The District shall make available to the Purchaser and the Purchaser shall purchase an amount of PRPO equal to the total applicable PRPO multiplied by the corresponding Purchaser’s PRPO Percentage which amount is herein referred to as “Purchaser’s PRPO.”

-The Purchaser’s PRPO Percentage shall be % of Priest Rapids Project power for the period starting at HE 0100, January 1, 2026 and ending at HE 2400, December 31, 2026.
+The Purchaser’s PRPO Percentage shall be TBD% of Priest Rapids Project power for the period starting at HE 0100, January 1, 2027 and ending at HE 2400, December 31, 2027.

 PRPO AVAILABILITY